corndeladmin/DevOps-Unit-11-Workshop/README.md

 ### 2.3: (Optional) Normalise the database

 [Database normalisation](https://en.wikipedia.org/wiki/Database_normalization) is an important topic in relational databases.
 While this is beyond the core scope of a _DevOps_ course it is a useful topic to be aware of.
+There are a huge number of normal forms but the first three (1NF, 2NF, 3NF) are by far the most well know.

 Question 1: Why does the database satisfy the first normal form?

 Question 2: Does the database satisfy the second normal form?
-* For simplicity here assume the database tables have many more entries than they currently do, i.e. millions (to avoid there being any "accidental" candidate keys)
+* For simplicity here assume the database tables have many more entries than they currently do, i.e. millions (to avoid there being any "accidental" dependencies and candidate keys)

 Question 3: Why doesn't the Employee table satisfy the third normal form?